 How does LMU tell the community about COVID positive cases and exposures?

-Anyone may track the current isolation and quarantine count in addition to the number of cases on the LMU COVID-19 Dashboard, which is updated daily.
+You may track the current isolation count and the number of cases on the LMU COVID-19 Dashboard, which is updated daily.

 Will anything be posted in the actual location where a confirmed case was found?